2023 Summer Workshop

 Towards a phenomenological understanding of neural networks, Sven Krippendorf (Ludwig-Maximillian University)

-Abstract A comprehensive, yet simple framework to describe neural network dynamics holds the key to transform the way we design and train neural networks.
+A comprehensive, yet simple framework to describe neural network dynamics holds the key to transform the way we design and train neural networks.
 In this talk I describe our vision for such a framework where neural network dynamics are described by effective field theories.
 By reducing the neural network dynamics to few emergent, collective variables this approach promises a simple and interpretable framework to understand their non-linear dynamics.
 I demonstrate that these dynamics are comparable to those of known EFTs in physics, in particular to those arising in cosmology.
 I show that these collective variables can be used for improved data selection with improved generalization behaviour.
-Further, I discuss that this framework naturally offers a way on how to optimize gradient descent, connecting with existing modifications such as natural gradient descent.
+Further, I discuss that this framework naturally offers a way on how to optimize gradient descent, connecting with existing modifications such as natural gradient descent.9:45–10:30 am ET

 Machine learning Calabi Yau metrics, Magdalena Larfors (Uppsala University)